jaantollander/masters-thesis/content/30_methods.md

 The Monitoring daemon calls the appropriate `lctl get_param` command at regular intervals to collect statistics.
 We found that 2 minute interval gives a sufficient resolution at manageable rate of data accumulation.
+We record the time when we collected the statistics as `timestamp`.
-For each output and unique identifier (`job_id`) in `job_stats`, the program parses the values as below and place them into a data structure with the following fields:
+For each output and unique identifier (`job_id`) in `job_stats`, the program parses the values as below and place them into a data structure with the following fields along with the `timestamp` field.

-- `source` to a string type.
 - `snapshot_time` to an integer type.
 - `uid` to an integer type.
 - `job` to an integer type.
   We generate synthetic `job` IDs for utility nodes and identifiers where only `job` is missing, but `uid` and `nodename` are intact.
 - `nodename` to a string type.
+- `source` to a string type.
   Login node don't have `nodename` value, thus we set it to `login`.
 - `executable` to a string type.
 For `job_id`s without this value, we set it to an empty string.
 - all `<operation>`s for target to integer types.